 Now, Mr. Work's tally of deaths became the most trusted number — even more than the Tribune, because his reports came from the South and could not be accused of having a biased Northern agenda.
 Also, he usually counted a slightly lower number than reports from other activist organizations, because he held himself to an extremely high standard of being certain about the facts of the event.
 By being more conservative in his work, he established credibility with leaders who otherwise wanted to ignore the problem.
+By 1922, his lynching record went out to 2,000 separate newspapers.
 His documentation, being read everywhere, was now the conscience of the entire nation.

 There were many ways that a mob could take the life of a victim they were after.
 Yes, many people died by hanging, but others were killed from a hail of gunshots, dragged to death behind a vehicle, and some were burned alive.
 Sometimes, the mob would do all of these things to a single person.